MeenaAru/AWS-Cloud/Cloud Concepts.md

 - Distributing malware: You have evidence that AWS resources are being used to distribute software that was knowingly created to compromise or cause harm to computers or machines on which it is installed.
 Note: Anyone can report abuse of AWS resources, not just AWS customers.

+## Amazon Connect
+Cloud-based contact center service that helps businesses to deliver customer service at a low cost.
+Available only to customers having an Enterprise Support subscription.

 ## AWS Support Concierge Service
  AWS Support Concierge is available only for AWS Enterprise support subscribers and is dedicated only to help AWS customers with their billing and account inquiries.